ryouze/google-usa-search/README.md

 ### 1. Enable unsigned addons.

-> NOTE: This does not work on regular Firefox.
+**Note:** This does not work on regular Firefox.
 It only works on Firefox Extended Support Release (ESR), Firefox Developer Edition and Nightly.
 Personally, I use ESR.

-**Note:** This only works on Firefox Extended Support Release (ESR), Firefox Developer Edition, and Nightly.

 - Go to `about:config`.
 - Set `xpinstall.signatures.required` to `false`.